 You may not be designing a dress for J Lo, but you need to work it like you’re on the red carpet.
 Your form is still a part of your suite of communications and it needs to be on brand.
 That’s why form design really matters.
 Simply sticking your logo at the top of page one or using the browser’s default display is doing your document a disservice.

-By bringing in brand fonts (or web equivalents, if necessary), icons, colours, photographs and other assets, you can foster an even deeper connection with your customers and build your brand awareness.
-With consistency being key to any long-term communication strategy, ensuring that your transactional touchpoints fit into your brand should be top of your list.
+By bringing in brand fonts (or web equivalents, if necessary), icons, colours, photographs and other assets, you can foster an even deeper connection with your customers.
+Because consistency is key to any long-term communication strategy, making sure that your transactional touchpoints fit into your brand should be top of your list.